nais/doc/docs/clusters/migrating-to-gcp.md

 ???+ faq "Answer"

-    We aim to shut down both sbs clusters by summer 2021 NAVs strategic goal is to shut off all on-prem datacenters by the end of 2023
+    Both sbs clusters are now retired.
+NAVs strategic goal is to shut off all on-prem datacenters by the end of 2023

 #### What can we do in our GCP project?